Smoothieware/SmoothieV2/developers-guide.md

 Basically any thread other than the command thread must put things on the message queue to get them executed.

-However if a command needs to run a gcode it can call dispatch directly as it is already in the command thread, however this cannot handle a lot of lines, maybe one or two gcodes, becuase stalling the command thread means nothing else will get done, and all other ports will be blocked.
+However if a command needs to run a gcode it can call `dispatch_line()` directly as it is already in the command thread, however this cannot handle a lot of lines, maybe one or two gcodes, because stalling the command thread means nothing else will get done, and all other ports will be blocked.
 Examples here are the test command in the CommandShell, although some tests will stall the command thread, and probably shouldn't.
 Basically if enough gcodes are issued to fill the block queue, then the command thread will stall waiting for room.
 It is a good idea to not issue more gcodes than the size of the block queue.

 If a module must do so then it should be run in a thread and should issue the gcodes in a controlled way as in the player thread.
 An alternative, as